 Unfortunately, like an expungement, a federal pardon is challenging to get.
 It requires that the President of the United States of America review the case and issue the pardon.

-Contact Keegan, Tindal & Mason for a Free Case Evaluation
+Contact Keegan, Tindal & Jaeger for a Free Case Evaluation

 If you have been accused of a federal crime, contact our team for solid legal defense.
 Understanding the serious consequences of a conviction, we will work toward obtaining a favorable outcome in your case.
 Backed by over 50 years of combined legal experience, we will provide the fierce and effective counsel you need.